The Sopranos (1999–2007)

 An innovative look at the life of fictional Mafia Capo Tony Soprano, this serial is presented largely first person, but additional perspective is conveyed by the intimate conversations Tony has with his psychotherapist.
 We see Tony at work, at home, and in therapy.
 Moments of black comedy intersperse this aggressive, adult drama, with adult language, and extreme violence.- Written by David Fowler

 North Jersey mob boss, Tony Soprano, self-described "waste management consultant," reluctantly seeks a psychiatrist's help after blacking out.
 Lest he appear weak, he must keep his therapy a secret from the rest of the Mob.
 He's stressed: his teenage daughter is giving his wife fits; his mean-spirited mother refuses to move to a retirement community; his aging Uncle Junior, jealous of Tony's rise to the top, won't stay in line and engineers a plot to kill Tony; and the feds, armed with RICO, are circling.
 In therapy, Tony must come to terms with his father's example, his mother's manipulations, and his own fears of death and loss of family.- Written by <email@example.com>

-Modern day morality tale about New Jersey mob boss Tony Soprano, as he deals with personal and professional issues in his home and business life.- Written by TB4000
+New Jersey mob boss, Tony Soprano, deals with personal and professional issues in his home and business life.- Written by TB4000

 Be the first to contribute!
 Just click the "Edit page" button at the bottom of the page or learn more in the Synopsis submission guide.